 - pen or pencil

-- snaps (I prefer heavy-duty)
+- snaps (I prefer these heavy-duty ones)

 - snap fastening tool (optional -- many snaps contain the tool)

 - clear vinyl -- available on the bolt and in many remnant bins at fabric stores or even Wal-Mart

 - sewing machine (recommended, but not necessary if you like to hand sew)

 **Cut a template measuring 4" X 7" from scrap paper.

 **Fold template in half across the middle.
 You will now have 3.5" on each side.